manosim/mocr/README.md

 ## Features

 - Easy to use, mock http server
+- Spy on the requests received by the server
 - Designed to work with end-to-end & unit tests
 - Strongly typed, types included
 - Zero dependencies